Annie Li is unique in many ways:

 I liked the essay questions and exam the most.
 They are a true test differentiating real CM practitioners from those who have only taken change management training.
 The essay questions are based on real scenarios you encounter on projects - not the toughest ones, but they truly call for solid experience in order to answer well.

-The exam aligns with ACMP's Standard for Change Management which is based on professional change managers' experience on real projects.
-I did not spend a lot of time memorizing The Standard, but focused on learning the content in alignment with my consulting experience.
-I was fortunate to have conducted the translation of The Standard to Chinese which helped a lot.
+The exam aligns with The Standard for Change Management©, which is based on professional change managers' experience on real projects.
+I did not spend a lot of time memorizing the Standard, but focused on learning the content in alignment with my consulting experience.
+I was fortunate to have conducted the translation of the Standard to Chinese which helped a lot.

 How will CCMP help you in your career?

 CCMP builds and enhances my professional image, increasing my credibility.
 It is a competitive advantage.
 Many companies in China providing CM training only work at the theory level.
 There is a difference, for example, between explaining Kotter's 8 steps and actually doing it.
 Customers often can't recognize the difference when looking for help.
 Achieving CCMP illustrates that difference.

 Some of the Chinese media reported that I had received my CCMP certificate which raises not only my visibility but that of the discipline of change management so that customers begin to see there is a real difference between knowing and doing.

 Yes, many!
 I put it on my business card, in my company introduction and I use it in my introduction during each training session.
 Some of my friends told others, “ You know what?
 Annie won a global medal!”
 That’s a big thing.

 We have a group of the top professionals in China for areas such as HRBP, OD and Leadership Development.
 Once they knew I had received this new designation as one of just 88 in the world so far, they invited me to share my experience.
 Now, in China, if you post a question online asking for a recommended Change Management trainer, consultant or facilitator, my name will appear.

 You also represent a Qualified Education Provider.
 Tell us about your company.